GR-Tang/IBM-AI0403-Team3/README.md

 Fun?
 Definitely.<br>
 <h3>Project Outcome:</h3>
-Copious amount of coffee and long heart-to-heart chats with my rubber ducky later... the project was completed.<br> Most of the team members achieved above 96% grading for this project, and with their full support I managed to score 100% in project grading.<br>
+Copious amount of coffee and long heart-to-heart chats with my rubber ducky later... the project was completed.<br> Most of the team members achieved above 96% grading for this project, and with their full support I managed to score 100% in this project grading.<br><p>
 Thank you team for spurring me on and learning together with me.